AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 # Gold Standard release{#gold-standard}

+As a Gold Standard user, you automatically benefit from the Gold Standard upgrade with the latest stable version without any action.

+This is our Long-Term-Support release.
+If you migrate from an old build, we recommend that you upgrade first to this version.

 This page lists Gold Standard releases.

 For more information on Gold Standard upgrade, refer to this [article](https://helpx.adobe.com/campaign/kb/gold-standard.html).